JawwadAhmed-lit/Yt-MP3-4-converter/README.md

 - Ensure you have a stable internet connection for downloading videos.
 - Respect YouTube's terms of service and copyright policies when downloading content.
 - Make sure to have sufficient storage space for downloaded files.
+- There will be seperate folders for made mp3 and mp4 files in the same directory where the script is located.
 ## Author

 - Jawwad Ahmed